 Be aware that it is your responsibility to follow the limits and laws governing your non-immigrant status in the United States.
-If you seek unauthorized employment your status will be compromised.
+If you seek unauthorized employment your status will be compromised and may lead to Termination.

-As an F-1 international student you are allowed to work on campus.
+As an F-1 international student you are allowed to work on campus beginning in your first semester.
 You are employable by any office of Fairfield University, faculty, or staff.
-Keep in mind that you may also seek employment with Sodexho (campus dining service), as long as you work on the Fairfield University campus.
-You may only work part-time on campus.
+Keep in mind that you may also seek employment with Sodexo (campus dining service), as long as you work on the Fairfield University campus.
+You may only work part-time on campus during the school semesters.
 Part-time is defined as 20 hours or less.
-You are not allowed payment for any work exceeding 20 hours.

 Recreation Complex - Ext.
 4140